 Last week two seemingly unrelated news items landed, which taken on face value elicited only mild interest.
 But to a cut-price Max Warburton such as myself, the two stories add up to something a good deal more intriguing.
 Continue reading “There’s Something About Mary”

 Its own to be exact.
 This week Alfa Romeo announced a new visual identity.
 The signs are not good.

-It’s invariably worrying when auto manufacturers fiddle with their marque emblem.
-Even if you’re VW, the fact that you see fit to mess about with your trademark suggests the wrong business decisions are being prioritised and at the very least, the marketing people have run amok.
+It’s invariably worrying when auto manufacturers fiddle with their visual identity.
+Even if you’re a VW, the fact that you see fit to mess about with your trademark suggests the wrong business decisions are being prioritised and at the very least, the marketing people have run amok.

-We’ve all had to cope with rejection at some point in our lives – smiling through the tears, as we peel our shattered egos off the floor.
-But no stoic is our Sergio.
+We’ve all had to cope with rejection at some point in our lives – smiling grimly through the tears, as we peel our shattered egos off the floor.
+But no stoic is our Serge.
 Far from taking it on the chin, he’s gone on the offensive, raging to industry analysts this week at the unfairness of it all.
-Has he gone mad?
-Continue reading “Bridesmaid Revisited – Marchionne Hits the Panic Button”
+Has he lost his mind?
+Continue reading “Bridesmaid Revisited”

 Despite well-publicised woes, Fiat is actually doing decent business in the lower reaches of the European market, with 2014 sales figures suggesting a recovery – well, of sorts…